METAHAVEN: FIELD REPORT

 The work of Metahaven consists of filmmaking, writing, and design, and is united conceptually by interests in poetry, storytelling, propaganda, and digital superstructures.
 Films by Metahaven include The Sprawl (Propaganda about Propaganda) (2015), Information Skies (2016), Hometown (2018), Eurasia (Questions on Happiness) (2018), and Elektra (2019).
 Their work is frequently exhibited and published throughout the world.
 Recent solo exhibitions include Turnarounds at e-flux New York (2019), Version History at the ICA London (2018), and Earth at the Stedelijk Museum Amsterdam (2018).
 Recent screenings and group exhibitions include An evening with Metahaven MoMA, New York (2019), Ghost:2651, Bangkok (2018), the Sharjah Biennial (2017), and the Gwangju Biennale (2016).
 Recent publications by Metahaven include PSYOP (2018, edited with Karen Archey), and Digital Tarkovsky (2018).

-Exclusively developed for RMIT Design Hub Gallery, Metahaven: Field Report is presented in collaboration with the National Gallery of Victoria (NGV) and will launch as part of Melbourne Design Week.
-Metahaven will be keynote presenters at the Melbourne Art Book Fair on Thursday 12 March at the NGV.
+Exclusively developed for RMIT Design Hub Gallery, Metahaven: Field Report is presented in collaboration with the National Gallery of Victoria (NGV).

-The Melbourne Art Book Fair takes place from Friday 13 March to Sunday 15 March at the National Gallery of Victoria.
+The Melbourne Art Book Fair took place from Friday 13 March to Sunday 15 March at the National Gallery of Victoria.